ndom91/checklyhq.com-nuxt/README.md

 2. `cd checklyhq-nuxt && npm install`
 3. `npm run dev`

-Then you'll have access to two separate instances:

-1. Development server available at [`localhost:8080`](http://localhost:8080)

 ## 🚀 Deploying

 The marketing site gets built into a statically generated webpage and hydrated with Vue by Vercel.
 Preview deploys available at https://checklyhq-com-nuxt.vercel.app.